kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - You should use invalidation only in unexpected circumstances; if you know beforehand that your files will need to be removed from cache frequently, it is recommended that you either implement a versioning system for your files and/or set a short expiration period.
 - Streaming Summary: If you have media files HLS format or Microsoft Smooth Streaming format prior to storing in Amazon S3 (or a custom origin), you can use an Amazon CloudFront web distribution to stream in that format without having to run any media servers.
 In addition you can also run a third party streaming server (e.g. Wowza Media Server available on AWS Marketplace) on Amazon EC2 which can convert a media file to the required HTTP streaming format.
 This server can then be designated as the origin for an Amazon CloudFront web distribution.
 Another option, if you want to stream using RTMP, is to store your media files on Amazon S3 and use it as the origin for an Amazon CloudFront RTMP distribution.
 - You can enable access logging to write detailed log information in a W3C extended format into S3, containing detailed information about each request, including: object requested, edge location, client IP, referrer, user agent, cookie header, and result type (cache hit/miss/error).
+- Signed URLs use cases: RTMP distribution (signed cookies aren't supported for RTMP distributions), Restrict access to individual files, Client doesn't support cookies.
+- Signed Cookies use cases: Provide access to multiple restricted files, You don't want to change your current URLs.

 ## CloudFormation